scalameter/scalameter/home/gettingstarted/index.md

 On a single processor system, concurrently running applications or OS events can cause a degradation in performance.
 Different JRE versions may yield entirely different results.
-The important thing to note is that these effects do not cause a linear degradation in performance -- decreasing the memory size twice, might make your microbenchmark run a hundred times slower.
+The important thing to note is that these effects do not cause a linear degradation in performance -- decreasing the memory size twice might make your microbenchmark run a hundred times slower.
 You can experiment with this easily by decreasing the maximum heap size when running a JVM application.

+Performance of some code is not some absolute scalar value denoting how fast the code is.
+Rather, it is some function which maps the inputs and the runtime conditions to a running time.
+This function is impossible to reproduce analytically.

 In conclusion: